frederic-perez/AmE-dictionary/data/idioms.md

 __in all good faith__
 __in all honesty__ :three: In one’s sincere opinion; without any disingenuousness. _In all honesty, I think this project plan is severely flawed._
 __in all likelihood__ :two::hammer:
-__in all seriousness__ :dart::three: In one’s sincere opinion; without any disingenuousness. _In all seriousness, I think this project plan is severely flawed._
+__in all seriousness__ :dart::four: In one’s sincere opinion; without any disingenuousness. _In all seriousness, I think this project plan is severely flawed._
 __in all truthfulness__ In one’s sincere opinion; without any disingenuousness.
 __in all__ :two::hammer: _I need five sailors in all._
 __in and of itself__ :dart::seven: By itself, without considering any other factors.
 Considering it alone. _Yes, in and of itself, your statement isn’t a problem.
 But you have to understand how it sounded in the context of the conversation._ _Reading is wonderful in and of itself._